Yankees vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in five of their past 10 games and won four of those contests.
+- The Yankees have played as the favorite in six of their past 10 games and won four of those contests.

-- When it comes to hitting the over, the Yankees and their opponents are 6-4-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Yankees and their opponents have combined to hit the over six times.

 Yankees Betting Records & Stats

-- Based on this matchup's moneyline, the Yankees' implied win probability is 58.3%.
+- The Yankees have a 57.4% chance to win this matchup based on the moneyline's implied probability.

-- In the 50 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 23 times (23-26-1).
+- In the 51 games in which bookmakers have set an over/under for New York, it has combined with opponents to go over the total 24 times (24-26-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.